FelixCharotte/FelixCharotte/README.md

 Please reach me here on GitHub first,
 Here is also my [LinkedIn](https://www.linkedin.com/in/felix-charotte/) (There many things to discover there!👀),
 Or email me at felix.charotte@outlook.fr.

-And finally this is my [Linktree](https://linktr.ee/felixcharotte) with all my social media
+And finally this is my [Linktree](https://linktr.ee/felixcharotte) with all my social media!
 <!-- -->